polizoto/teamProfile-Generator/readMe.md

 - generate an HTML page based on your answers
 - you don't have to know any HTML to create the page

-The webpage will currently consist of only a managers, engineers, and interns:
+The webpage will currently consist of a manager, engineers, and interns:

 - Manager (Name, ID, email, office number)
 - Engineers (Name, ID, email, github)
 - Interns (Name, ID, email, school)

+## Node Dependencies

+- inquirer
+- jest (for testing)

 ## Installation